rlouf/chess/basics.md

 We can look at the game outcome and condition on the ELO rating, difference of ELO etc.

+There is a lot of discussion around whether black has an advantage and we shall answer this with statistics.
+Look at this [wikipedia article](https://en.wikipedia.org/wiki/First-move_advantage_in_chess) for pointers.

 ```python
 cur.execute("SELECT result FROM lichess where white_elo > 500 and black_elo > 500")
 results = cur.fetchall()